lextudio/pysmi/README.md

 build over thousands of MIBs could be seen [here](https://mibs.pysnmp.com/json/index.json).

-The PySMI library can automatically fetch required MIBs from HTTP, FTP sites or local directories.
+The PySMI library can automatically fetch required MIBs from HTTP sites or local directories.
 You could configure any MIB source available to you (including [https://mibs.pysnmp.com/asn1/](https://mibs.pysnmp.com/asn1/)) for that purpose.